Joseph Henry Smith

-Lieutenant General Joseph Henry Smith (born 9 January 1945) is the Ambassador of Ghana to the United States.
+Lieutenant General Joseph Henry Smith (9 January 1945 – 19 December 2023) was the Ambassador of Ghana to the United States from 2014 to 2017.
 Smith was the Minister for Defence of Ghana during President John Atta Mills' term of office from 2009 to 2013.
-He is also a former Chief of Army Staff of the Ghana Army.
+He was also Chief of Army Staff of the Ghana Army from 1996 to 2001.

 Early life and education

-Joseph Smith was born on 9 January 1945 in Takoradi. studied at the Achimota School in the Greater Accra Region of Ghana between 1959 and 1963 where he completed the West African School Certificate.
+Joseph Smith was born on 9 January 1945 in Takoradi, studied at the Achimota School in the Greater Accra Region of Ghana between 1959 and 1963 where he completed the West African School Certificate.
 He enrolled as an officer cadet at the Ghana Military Academy.
-He was commissioned 2/Lt on 16th October, 1965 into the Ghana Army Engineer Corps.
+He was commissioned 2/Lt on 16 October 1965 into the Ghana Army Engineer Corps.

 Military career

 Smith was commissioned as a Second Lieutenant in October 1965 with the Ghana Army Engineer Corps.
 He rose through the years and became the Commandant of the Military Academy and Training School at Teshie, Accra in 1993.
 From 1993 to 1996, he was the Commander of the Second Infantry Brigade Group (now known as the Northern Command) with headquarters at Kumasi in the Ashanti Region of Ghana.
 While in this position, he was appointed Special Task Force Commander to restore law and order in Northern Ghana between January and September 1994 during the Konkomba and Nanumba conflict.
 In 1996, Smith served as the Company Commander of the United Nations Emergency Force (UNEF) in Egypt.
 He was appointed Chief of Staff of the Ghana Army in 1996 by President Jerry Rawlings.
 He held this position till 2001.
 Smith is the only Army Commander to have commanded three formations including two Infantry Brigade Groups.
 He retired from the military in February 2009 after 39 years.